 - CollectDocumentation of Any Hours You Have Taken Off from Work to Be There for Your Children – If you have already sacrificed time at work to meet your children’s needs, this could also be highly relevant in your divorce.
 Are you the one who takes off from work when they need to go to the doctor’s office?
 Have you avoided or rescheduled work trips in order to meet your children’s needs?
 Any documentation you have from work (and your children’s corresponding appointments, as applicable) could help to demonstrate that you are prepared to take similar steps post-divorce as well.

-Request a Free Initial Consultation with Gurnee, IL Divorce Attorney Deanna J. Bowen
+Request a Free Initial Consultation with Illinois Divorce Attorney Deanna J. Bowen

 Are you a working parent who is preparing to get divorced in Illinois?
-To discuss your situation with Gurnee, IL divorce attorney Deanna J. Bowen in confidence, call 847-623-4002 or request a free consultation online today.
+To discuss your situation with Gurnee and Lake County, IL divorce attorney Deanna J. Bowen in confidence, call 847-623-4002 or request a free consultation online today.